SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Age_Gender_Detection.md

 	pluginsForDevices["CPU"] = plugin;
 ```

-### Load Pre-trained Optimized Model for Age and Gender Inferencing
+### 4)Load Pre-trained Optimized Model for Age and Gender Inferencing
 In previous step, CPU is selected as plugin device.
 Now, load pre-trained optimized model for age and gender detection inferencing on CPU.
 - Replace **#TODO: Age and Gender Detection 4** with the following lines of code